nLab noncommutative algebraic geometry

 Around 1980, the Leningrad school of integrable systems (Sklyanin, Fadeev, Takhtajan) created examples of quantum groups, and soon after that were joined by Drinfel’d, Novikov, Jimbo, and independently, Manin and Woronowicz; these in turn give good examples in affine noncommutative geometry (spaces represented by a single nongraded ring), moreover the actions of group-like objects are considered starting the subject of equivariant noncommutative algebraic geometry.

 In the early 80ties maximal orders were revisited as noncommutative versions of normal varieties.
 In particular their local structure was investigated.
 Extending prior work by Mark Ramras, Mike Artin succeeded in describing the etale local structure of maximal orders over surfaces.
 In trying to generalize this to higher dimensions, one was quickly led to impose strong homological properties on the orders (and later, more general algebras).
-This led to the investigation of homological homogeneous rings (work by Ken Brown and others), Artin-Schelter regular algebras and, finally, Auslander-regular rings.
+This led to the investigation of homological homogeneous rings (work by Ken A. Brown and others), Artin-Schelter regular algebras and, finally, Auslander-regular rings.

 In this vein, around 1989, the noncommutative projective geometry was developed by Artin, Zhang and collaborators, where Serre’s theorem on ProjProj of a graded ring is taken as a definition in the noncommutative case: quasicoherent sheaves over a ProjProj of a graded ring is the category of graded modules modulo the modules of finite length.
 They assume strong regularity properties on graded rings, limiting to the geometry which is very close to commutative projective geometry.
 Using Ore localization, F. van Oystaeyen has defined another version of noncommutative projective geometry, based on his notion of a schematic algebra.

 A huge project started, trying to classify Auslander-regular algebras, graded-connected and generated in degree one (that is, noncommutative analogons of projective n-space) for small dimensions n.
 In dimension 3, the initial work was done by Artin and Schelter, culminating in the influential papers (ATV1), (ATV2) by Mike Artin, John Tate and Michel Van den Bergh (see bibl.).
 In this classification a class of algebras re-appeared which were initially discovered by Odeskii and Feigin, the so called Sklyanin algebras.
-Ring-theoretic investigations of the Sklyanin algebras were done by Tate and Van den Bergh (Noetherianity for all dimensions n) and in dimension 4 a geometric study via ‘point’ and ‘line’ modules was carried out by Thierry Levasseur, Toby Stafford and Paul Smith.
+Ring-theoretic investigations of the Sklyanin algebras were done by Tate and Van den Bergh (Noetherianity for all dimensions n) and in dimension 4 a geometric study via ‘point’ and ‘line’ modules was carried out by Thierry Levasseur, Toby Stafford? and Paul Smith.
 Further classifications in dimension 3 (dropping the degree one generator condition) and 4 were done by these people and their students.
 In the ungraded case, maximal orders with excellent homological properties were recently used in connection with quotient-singularities and their desingularizations as in the noncommutative crepant resolution by Michel Van den Bergh (Abel symposium 2002).

 Approaches